 The cattle are completely grass-fed, eating dry hay and haylage throughout the winter months.
 Although the farm is not USDA certified organic, they use no herbicides or pesticides.
 In fact, after 5 years of not using the pesticide Round-Up, the tree frogs have returned to their 500+ acre farm.
 Oh, and the meat is delicious!

 You can buy sample packs in different sizes and pick them up on Saturdays.
-Our favorite, and a good place to start, is the 12 lb. sampler pack, which includes an assortment of cuts including: 3 assorted steaks, 1 roast, 1 lb. of cube/stew meat, 5 lbs. ground beef and 1 lb. chipped steak, all for only $110, which averages out to $9/lb.
+Our favorite and a good place to start is the Sampler box, which includes a 12-13 lbs. assortment of cuts including 3 assorted steaks, 1 roast, 1 lb. of cube/stew meat, 5 lbs. ground beef and 1 lb. chipped steak, all for only $120, which averages out to $9-10/lb.
 It’s great to have all the variety in the freezer for those winter afternoons when you don’t want to go out.
 Go to their website to order.

 Learn more about the Rosenbergers and Tussock Sedge Farm in our post: Meet Your Farmer: Tussock Sedge Farm.